IbrahimHussainAli/Tranquil/readme.md

 # Code tutorials

 - Main use of this link was for javascript tutorials and basic understanding of CSS and HTML [W3 schools](https://www.w3schools.com/)
+- To make the nav bar [W3 schools](https://www.w3schools.com/howto/howto_js_topnav_responsive.asp)
 - Used to help in understanding CSS grid [Grid By Example](https://gridbyexample.com/)
 - Also used to understand CSS grid [CSS Grid Garden](https://cssgridgarden.com/)
 - Used to understand CSS [CSS Tricks](https://css-tricks.com/)
 - When I came across errors I used [Stackoverflow](https://stackoverflow.com/)
 - A book which helped me understand basic knowledge of code as this is my first website: HTML & CSS: Design and Build Web Sites by Jon Duckett.
+- To code the API I mainly used The Met Github page and the lab sheets.

 # User testing
 - I had given my github pages link to a friend to give me feedback on the website, mainly for navigation and to test on their computer and phone.
 Their feedback: